Dental cavities- are they contagious like a common cold? Can you catch a cavity? It’s complicated.

 The role of genetics in cavity susceptibility

-While parents don’t directly pass down their dental cavities, some genetic conditions can make the children more prone to getting caries and other dental issues.
+Parents don’t directly pass down their dental cavities, but some genetic conditions can make the children more prone to getting caries.

-Pregnant mothers can pass cavity-causing bacteria to their babies in the womb.
-Genetics account for up to 65 percent of tooth decay or other dental predispositions .
-Some factors can make the chances of cavities or other dental issues, genetic, such as
+Pregnant women can pass cavity-causing bacteria to their babies in the womb.
+Also, Genetics account for up to 65 percent of tooth decay or other dental predispositions according to this study.

-• Enamel strength: Enamel is the hardest layer of your teeth.
+- Enamel strength: Enamel is the hardest layer of your teeth.
 Strong enamel means better absorption of vital minerals like calcium and fluoride, keeping teeth strong and resisting bacterial demineralization.
-In some genetic conditions where the enamel is structurally weak or thin, there is more chance of developing caries because there is no extra layer of protection.
+In some genetic conditions, the enamel is structurally weak or thin, making it more likely to develop cavities because there is no extra layer of protection.

-• Shape of teeth: Everyone’s teeth vary by shape, size, and alignment.
-If the tooth structure is such that there are deep pits, fissures, or grooves, there is more chance of food getting trapped there and it’s also difficult to clean.
+- Shape of teeth: Everyone’s teeth vary by shape, size, and alignment.
+If the teeth structure is such that there are deep pits, fissures, or grooves, there is more chance of food getting trapped there and it’s also difficult to clean.
 This makes it more prone to developing dental caries.

-• Saliva: Saliva can help prevent cavities by metabolizing minerals.
+- Saliva: Saliva can help prevent cavities by remineralizing teeth with minerals.
 Some genetic conditions reduce the amount of salivary production, which can aid the bacteria causing cavities in your mouth.

-• Immune system: If your immune system is compromised, it won’t be able to effectively protect your teeth against harmful bacteria, leaving them more prone to develop decay.
+- Immune system: If your immune system is compromised, it won’t be able to effectively protect your teeth against harmful bacteria, leaving them more prone to developing decay.

 Preventing the Spread of Cavities